Mild — Energy Is Dipping, Worth Watching

 Challenges

-- Anhedonia—favourite things feel less rewarding
+- Favourite things feel less rewarding than they used to

 - Fatigue out of proportion to physical effort